djrobinson/nextjs-ui-kits/README.md

 # NextJS UI Component Library Analysis

-The goal of this repo is to compare and contrast how popular UI Libraries integrate with Next JS.
+The goal of this repo is to compare and contrast how popular UI Libraries integrate with Next.js.

 ## Summary of Findings